Association of Former Intelligence Officers

 For more information on the benefits and requirements for the CIA Undergraduate and Graduate Scholarship Program, please click on the following links:

-Want to hear more about what it is like to work as a CIA scholarship student?
+Want to hear more about what it is like to work at CIA?
 Click here to read about a Day in the Life of a Scholarship Recipient.

 Honoring the legacy and character of our nation's 40th President, the GE-Reagan Foundation Scholarship Program rewards college-bound students who demonstrate exemplary leadership, drive, integrity, and citizenship with financial assistance to pursue higher education.